maksimKorzh/Chenglite/README.md

-	Use fixed depth search to determine playing strength On any other but fixed depth search mode Chenglite will play with fixed depth search of 4 plies with fixed 4 plies quiescence search, which takes the engine quite a lot of time to make a move.
+	Use fixed depth search to determine playing strength On any other but fixed depth search mode Chenglite will play with fixed depth search of 5 plies.

 # Credits